 Shortly after surgery, we relocated and I became unemployed.
 I was able to find a contract project back in April/May 2015 that paid well enough for me to pay down some of the debt incurred in 2014.
 The copays and deductibles of the hospital stay and surgery were quite high.
 I was unemployed most of the year.
 My long-term partner was able to cover our housing (we were in the SF Bay Area so this is quite high), bills and the like.
 Plus he took on some of my medical expenses from previous year and paid for the copays that I could not.
 However, I still have outstanding student loans in excess of $50,000 which I was able to get deferred for a time.
 I do have about $10,000 in other education related debt that I was paying on when I had income.
 I was able to find a decent part-time job for a time.
 My mental health suffered from the gloom of the Bay Area.

 We moved back to Arizona in Sept 2016 with the goal of returning to a place with more in person support available plus lower living costs and more sunshine.
 I was able to work for a brief time but was diagnosed with metabolic syndrome and impaired kidney function.
 I was finally diagnosed in October 2017 with chronic kidney disease.
 I have made changes to my diet and am hopeful that the progress of kidney damage will slow or reverse.
 Feb 2018: I was diagnosed with degenerative disc disease and a herniated disc.
 I've been referred to a specialist.
 Lab work in Jan showed abnormal values, this led to a referral to a hematologist.
 More tests and hoping for a diagnosis during the follow-up visit with the hematologist next Thursday.

 So I thought I would send this out into the universe and see what happens.
 Where will the money go?
-Pay the copays and other expenses incurred while trying to maintain and improve my health by seeing my primary care doctor, a therapist and taking my medications.
+Pay the copays and other expenses incurred while trying to maintain and improve my health by seeing my care team and taking my medications.